As an Amazon Associate I earn from qualifying purchases.

 So, who is right?
 Well, honestly, both people are right in a way.
 One found an insole that worked for them, and one didn’t.
 It’s not that the insole itself is bad, every person just needs one that matches the needs of their foot.
 If you get one that does, you’ll get relief and comfort.
 If not, you’ll be hating life.

-Custom Insoles vs. Off-The-Shelf Inserts
+The Solution: Consider Custom Insoles over Off-The-Shelf Inserts

 If you have significant foot pain, you may have debated getting custom inserts made.
 If you have looked into it, you probably have reservations and came to this article for the same reason most people do: you can’t stomach the idea of shelling out hundreds of dollars to have custom inserts made.

 While I am not a doctor (and don’t play one on TV), my experience has told me that many people can get as good, if not better, results from over-the-counter products, provided you can find the right pair.
 You may have to try several different types of insoles before one works but, when you find it, you’ll know.

 Even if you have found the absolute best insoles for your feet, you will likely have a painful period where your feet acclimate.
 Think about it, if your arches have been aching because you have flat feet and wear flat shoes, as soon as you have significant support under them, they will have to get used to being in a new shape.

 Typically the break-in pain goes away within a couple of days.
 In general, this will mean nothing more than sore arches or a moderate amount of foot pain.
 If it is anything more severe, you may have chosen the wrong insole and should find another, or seek professional help.

 I hope this article has been helpful!
 Now that we’ve increased our knowledge, scroll back up and make an informed decision from our chart about which one is for you…and then go get it!
 You just might find the best insoles for overweight people…or just the best insoles for you.
 Good luck!